pfheatwole/thesis/source/paraglider_geometry.rst

 For real wings, the line geometry is a major factor in wing performance, but the subject is complex.
 For this project I'm not modeling the entire bridle.
-Instead, I'm using explicit placements of the riser midpoint :math:`R` and aggregated values for the line drag.
+Instead, I'm using explicit placements of the riser midpoint :math:`RM` and aggregated values for the line drag.

 Also, because I'm not modeling the entire geometry, I must also approximate